Learn About Cancer Clinical Trials

 Where Are Cancer Clinical Trials Conducted?

-Because cancer clinical trials represent leading-edge medical science, many
+Cancer clinical trials represent leading-edge medical science.
+As a result, many

 people may believe that they are only available at large teaching hospitals or

 in major cities.
 This is not the case.
-Depending upon the type of
+Depending upon the type of cancer

 hospitals, outpatient clinics, community hospitals, and physicians' offices.